fafalone/ExtractZipShell/README.md

 The simplified method is shorter, but the original would make it easier for you to only extract certain files.

+This is the complete code, just requires enabling my "Windows Development Library for twinBASIC" (WinDevLib) package in References->Available packages.

 ```vba
     Private Function ExtractByShell(pszZip As String, pszDest As String) As Long